Posted Date: 02/07/2021

 o And more

-· Master Sergeant Carganilla and Airman Valladares are looking for any interested new or returning students who would like to learn to play an instrument.
+· Master Sergeant Carganilla and Airman Valladares continue to look for any interested new or returning students who would like to learn to play an instrument.
 The NVMI band will still have virtual rehearsals and individual lessons via Zoom so that as soon as we are safely able to do so, our incredible band can begin rehearsing and performing together in the community.
-If you are interested, please email Msgt Carganilla at email@example.com.
+If you are interested, please email Msgt Carganilla at firstname.lastname@example.org.

 · All students who have not yet completed entrance camp are considered CANDIDATES and will participate in daily entrance camp after school with Air Force ROTC Cadet (and former NVMI Battalion Commander) Julian Robledo.
 Those candidates will work to learn what is expected of an NVMI cadet, strive to pass their five PTAs, Hawk Walk and Written Test, and earn status as pledges.

-· We will have a daily virtual formation at the beginning of the lunch period to make school wide announcements and to allow students to “ring their virtual company bells” in recognition of achievements in one or more of the four NVMI pillars.
-These formations will take the form of an 8-10-minute video in which I will make announcements and recognize students who are ringing their virtual company bells (by flashing their names on the screen with a description of their achievement).
-All students and staff will be sent a daily link to the formation video to watch during the first few minutes of their lunch period.
+· We will have a virtual formation at the end of school each Friday to make school wide announcements and to allow students to “ring their virtual company bells” in recognition of achievements in one or more of the four NVMI pillars.
+All students and staff will be sent a link to the formation by their TAC Team.